layumi/reler-lab.github.io-2/index.md

 <!--![alt text](./images/home.jpg "Logo Title Text 1")-->

-The **ReLER** (Recognition, LEarning, Reasoning) Lab is affiliated with AAII, University of Technology Sydney.
+The **ReLER** (Recognition, LEarning, Reasoning) Lab is affiliated with Australian Artificial Intelligence Institute (AAII), University of Technology Sydney.
 The lab is committed to enable machines to accurately recognize the environment, adaptively understand the human interactions, and autonomously analyze the behavior through reasoning.
 To this end, we work on learning algorithms, computer vision, natural language, and their intersections.
 Concretely, we aim at